nvzqz/Sage/README.md

 engine, [Hexe].
 It is written in Rust, which is very similar to Swift in many ways.

-This project is _not_ a chess engine; it's a move generator.
-[Hexe] is able to both generate moves and evaluate them.
+Sage is _not_ a chess engine; it's a move generator.
+[Hexe], on the other hand, is able to both generate moves and evaluate them.

 ---